Extending your residence permit to live with someone in Sweden

-If you have had a residence permit for 6 months or more and apply before your current permit expires, you are entitled to keep working while you wait for a decision.
-Apply at the earliest 30 days before your current permit expires.
+If you have had a residence permit for 6 months or more and are applying for an extension before your current permit has expired, you have the right to continue working while you wait for a decision.
+The earliest you can apply is 30 days before your current permit expires.

 If you have already submitted an application

 If you have submitted an application for a residence permit that has not yet been decided on, please do not submit a new online application.
 Instead, contact the Swedish Migration Agency if you want to provide additional information in the case.
 The waiting time in your case will not be shortened if you make a new online application.

 Making an online application makes it easy for you to get it right from the start.
 When you make an online application, you will be given clear instructions on how to fill in the application form, and what you need to enclose, which means you are more likely to receive a decision all the sooner.

 In the application you fill in details about yourself and your partner or other close relative.
 If you have children under 18 years of age who also need a residence permit, you should apply for them at the same time.

 To be able to apply online

 - you and the person you are living with in Sweden must be older than 18 years of age